CSCfi/CloudImageRecommendations/README.md

  * must be accessible via an URL provided by the person/organization responsible for the image.
  * be updated at least once a month.

+These rules only consider virtual machine appliances that are meant to be shared.
+Service providers may have any site specific virtual machine appliances they see fit.

 ## Available virtual machine appliances
 Recommended name | Base Image | Description | Build source | Image source
 --- | --- | --- | --- | ---
 CentOS 7 CUDA | CentOS 7 | CentOS 7 with newest CUDA packages | https:// | https://
 Ubuntu 16.04 CUDA | Ubuntu 16.04 | Ubuntu 16.04 with newest CUDA packages | https:// | https://

+## Additional images
+The service provider may provide any additional images they see fit.

 ## Tooling
 Insert links to tooling here